LloydRivers/rite-of-passage/50 Projects-in-50-days/README.md

+<h1>The 50 Project Challenge</h1>
-<h1>This repo is home to a collection of projects that I am working on to further my development skills.
-Most projects have a live link that will take you to the full website, others will be code only projects. </h1>
+<p>This repo is home to a collection of projects that I am working on to further my development skills.
+Most projects have a live link that will take you to the full website, others will be code only projects.</p>

 | #   |               Projects               |                                                                                                         Live |
 | --- | :----------------------------------: | -----------------------------------------------------------------------------------------------------------: |